securitybunker/databunker.org/content/doc/start/_index.md

 ---
 ## Databunker intro

-Even today, in 2021 we hear about **personal data leaks happening every day**.

-Databunker product was born to address **data leak** problem via **SQL injection** and **fake database encryption** for personal and sensitive records.
+Personal data leaks in 2021 happen every day.
+Databunker product was born to address exactly **data leak** problem via **SQL injection** and **fake database encryption** problem for personal and sensitive records.
+In addition, our solution if fully GDPR compliant.

-On the technical side, some data leaks require a sophisticated attack to gain shell access to the servers.
+Lets take a look as the data leaks.
+Some require a sophisticated attack to gain shell access to the servers and then to the database.
 Some data leaks happen over the web using the SQL injections in the web apps.
 As a result of **SQL Injection attack**, your customer data can be dumped in cleartext and **personal data leaked**.

 Regarding database encryption, let's face it.
 Most of the solutions provide a **fake sense of security**.
 Data is encrypted on the storage or disk level.